Crinum lily bulbs… they’re exotic, related to the Amaryllis plant, with exciting “bell-shaped” fragrant flowers, that come with a lovely sweet scent.

 Other popular crinum species worth trying in any collection are:

 First, Crinum seabrum, with wide-open, amaryllis-like flowers, white and striped scarlet

 Crinum giganteum, a rare pure-white African species, having wide-open tulip-like flowers

 Crinum americanum, a sturdy and half-hardy, stoloniferous kind, with white, star-like flowers

 Crinum augustum, also known as the Queen Emma Lily

-Crinum pedunculatum, commnly known as the Swamp lily or River Lily.
+Crinum pedunculatum, commonly known as the Southern Swamp lily or River Lily.
 Very similar to Crinum asiaticum but smaller, with broader leaves.